anas-domesticus/TerraRun/README.md

 This is a wrapper to Terraform, it allows you to run multiple Terraform stacks in a single command.

 It is designed to make Terraform easier to use in automation.

-Unlike another well-known Terraform wrapper (TerraGrunt), it requires no non-standard HCL & doesn't incite users to box everything into highly parameterised modules.
+Unlike another well-known Terraform wrapper, it requires no non-standard HCL & doesn't incite users to box everything into highly parameterised modules.

+Essentially, terrarun searches for directories containing .tf files & performs actions against them.

-It understands the concept of environments, which are based on the presence of a tfvars file in the root of the stack in question.
+It understands the concept of environments, which are based on the presence of a tfvars file of the environment name in the root of the stack in question.

 This allows for some differences between environments, whilst encouraging consistency.

 *i.e. if a stack has a file named "dev.tfvars", but no file called "prod.tfvars", it will run when an environment is not specified, or when "dev" is passed as the environment, but definitely not in "prod"*